Microphone in a meeting room

 County Council

-The district of Waldeck-Frankenberg has the right to self-administration, which is guaranteed in the Basic Law.
-It is thus authorized to regulate all matters of the local community in the district area on its own responsibility within the framework of the law.
-Like the Basic Law for the Federal Republic of Germany and the Constitution of the State of Hesse for the state, the Hessian County Code (HKO) and the Hessian Municipal Code (HGO) contain the constitutional law for the counties and the cities and municipalities.
+The district of Waldeck-Frankenberg has the right to self-administration guaranteed by the Basic Law.
+It is thus authorised to regulate all matters of the local community in the district area on its own responsibility within the framework of the law.
+Like the Basic Law for the Federal Republic of Germany and the Constitution of the State of Hesse for the Land, the Hessian County Code (HKO) and the Hessian Municipal Code (HGO) contain the constitutional law for the districts and the towns and municipalities.
 The district acts through its organs, the district council and the district committee.
-Decisions are made in both bodies, which the district committee must execute with the help of the administration.
+Decisions are made in both bodies, which the district committee must carry out with the help of the administration.

 • Tasks

-As the supreme body of the district, the district council makes all important decisions.
+As the highest organ of the district, the district council makes all important decisions.
 It determines the guidelines for district policy.
 It is also responsible for supervising the entire administration.
-It extends exclusively to the local administration (not to the functions incumbent on the district administrator as an authority of the state administration) and can take various forms.
-The county committee, on the other hand, is responsible for the day-to-day administration of the county.
+It extends exclusively to the municipal administration (not to the functions incumbent on the district administrator as an authority of the state administration) and can take various forms.
+The district committee, on the other hand, is responsible for the day-to-day administration of the district.

-Basic decisions made by the county council include, for example:
+The fundamental decisions of the district council include, for example:

 • Adoption of the budget statutes and the resolution on the budget

-• Conducting the elections assigned to the district council by law (district councillors, district committee, etc.)
+• Carrying out the elections assigned to the district council by law (district councillors, district committee, etc.)

-• Adoption of resolutions on the establishment, expansion, takeover and sale of public institutions and economic enterprises, as well as the participation in them
+• Adoption of resolutions on the establishment, expansion, takeover and sale of public institutions and economic enterprises as well as the participation in such institutions and enterprises

-• Issuing general principles, guidelines and plans according to which the administration is to be conducted
+• Issuing general principles, guidelines and plans according to which the administration is to be run

 • Mode of operation

 The district council meets at least four times a year.
 To ensure that every citizen can attend the meetings as an audience member, the dates are advertised to the public.
-The county council chairman invites the county council to the meeting.
-The agenda included in the invitation specifies the topics to be discussed by the county council.
-The agenda is drawn up by the county council chairperson together with the county committee.
+The chairperson of the district council invites the district council to the meeting.
+The agenda included in the invitation specifies the topics to be discussed by the district council.
+The agenda is drawn up by the chairperson of the district council together with the district committee.
 The agenda may include:

 • Applications